Apollo 11 Landing In Museums Of America For 50th Anniversary Of Moon Landing

 “People in those areas can get up close and personal with this unbelievable artifact.”

-The exhibit will include an interactive, 3D tour of both the interior and exterior of the capsule, but unfortunately the capsule itself won’t be open for people to go inside and experience exactly how it felt for the three astronauts.
+The exhibit will include an interactive, 3D tour of both the interior and exterior of the capsule, but unfortunately, the capsule itself won’t be open for people to go inside and experience exactly how it felt for the three astronauts.
 The interactive aspect will let everyone see “the famous graffiti” that was the first thing Collins did after safely landing the module.
 He wrote, “The Best Ship to Come Down the Line… God Bless Her.”

 To make this “once in a lifetime opportunity” land, the museums had to submit plans and engineering specs.
 Organizers needed to ensure that each building was strong enough to hold the module and the rest of the exhibit, as well as secure enough to keep Apollo 11 safe.